HarveyBates/Phenobottle/README.md

 ```python
 import pymysql.cursors
 ```
 This requires a Raspberry Pi to be configured as a dedicated SQL server.
 Information on how to do that can be found [here](https://pimylifeup.com/raspberry-pi-mysql/).
-It is recomended that you use a dedicated Raspberry Pi for the SQL server; however, if you are on a budget one of the Phenobottle's Raspberry Pi's can be used as a server.
+It is recomended that you use a dedicated Raspberry Pi for the SQL server; however, you can use one of the Phenobottle's Raspberry Pi's as a server.

 ### Adafruit_MotorHAT - For I2C communication with the [Adafruit-MotorHAT](https://www.adafruit.com/product/2348)
 #### Terminal